 Is there a way to shrink the memory usage in arv-mount that are idle?

-#5 Updated by Peter Amstutz 10 months ago
+#5 Updated by Peter Amstutz about 1 year ago

 Separately from the soft memory limits it uses to clear the cache, it keeps the last 4 collections hot in the cache (regardless of how much memory they take up).
 We could release those if the mount has been idle for a while, but only if the kernel cache has forgotten them as well.